SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-dataflow-gen2.md

 ## Overview

-In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
-They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store or to define a dataset for a Power BI report.

-This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.
+In this exercise, you will create and manage Dataflows (Gen2) within Microsoft Fabric to ingest, transform, and prepare data for analysis.
+You will learn how to build a dataflow to connect to various data sources, apply transformations using Power Query Online, configure data destinations for storing processed data in a lakehouse, and integrate the dataflow into a pipeline to automate data processing workflows.

 ## Lab objectives